RubeHicksCube/home/README.md

 This is what inspired me to find the cheapest way to host a website publicly, without taking up any pocket change.

 When this site changes location, I will update this information to match.

-Referral Codes
-If you would like to participate in any of my referral codes, please reference the link above.